How to enjoy Fuji Safari Park on a rainy day!

 When you arrive at the entrance toll booth, you can go through admission check-in without leaving your car.
 If you register in advance with the ticket service "My SAFARI," you can purchase a discounted electronic admission ticket, making admission check-in a smoother process.

-The tour bus operates even on rainy days!
+The park's shuttle bus operates even on rainy days!

-Also, although the animal-shaped "Jungle Bus" has a ceiling, depending on how you get off, rain may still blow in.
+Also, although the animal-shaped "Jungle Bus" has a ceiling, both sides are covered with wire mesh, so depending on how you get off, rain may blow in.
 Umbrellas cannot be used on the bus, so we recommend wearing a raincoat or poncho if you are riding on a rainy day.

 *Ponchos are sold at the information desk (200 yen each)

-On sunny days in the Safari Zone, you can see animals relaxing and basking in the sun, but some animals become more active when it rains, so here are some examples.
+On sunny days in the Safari Zone, you can see animals basking in the sun and relaxing in various places, but some animals become more active when it rains, so here are some examples.

 Black and brown bears enjoying the rain